Number:

 The faculty or staff member first attempts to address an incident of disruptive behavior with the student as part of managing the classroom (physical or virtual) or the common area (hereafter the word “area” will be used to indicate either the classroom or common area) through a private conversation or communication with the student.
 If a student does not comply with the faculty or staff member’s directive to cease the behavior or to discuss in private or if a student escalates the disruption, the College employee is advised to take one of the following actions:

-4. Direct the student to leave the area or activity.
+• Direct the student to leave the area or activity.
 Provide the student with the Code of Conduct as soon as possible.
-Direct the student to schedule a meeting with the Assistant Dean of Student Development, Communications, and Activities before being allowed to return to the area or activity.
+Direct the student to schedule a meeting with the Dean, Student Development and Support before being allowed to return to the area or activity.
 Report the incident to your immediate supervisor, and submit a Behavior of Concern report to the Care Team within one to three working days.

 Note: Generally, #5 and #6 will be used with the most severe incidents, such as when students are considered out of control and refuse to comply with the employee’s directive, in addition to exhibiting any threatening behaviors.